JohannesGro/PyPerf/doc/gettingStarted.rst

 ======
 The benchrunner runs different benchmarks.
 It reads the benchsuite and executes each bench.
-The benches return measurements which will be gathered and stored in a json formatted output file.
+The benches return measurements which will be gathered and stored in a JSON formatted output file.

 .. code-block:: sh

-	pyperf run --suite suite.json --outfile out.json
+	bench run --suite suite.json --outfile out.json

 The parameter `--suite` or `-s` specifies a benchsuite.
 Replace `suite.json` with your benchsuite.

-The parameter `--outfile` or `-o` defines a name for the json/html file.
+The parameter `--outfile` or `-o` defines a name for the JSON/HTML file.
 `date` is a placeholder for the current date.

 Read more: :doc:`benchrunner`